arXiv 2026

 Hetero-Isaac: 8 robots training in parallel

-Figure 3.
-Learning curves comparing QWM against world model baselines (DreamerV3, PWM, TWISTER) trained simultaneously on the full heterogeneous cohort.
-QWM achieves significantly faster convergence and higher stability.
+Learning curves comparing QWM against baselines trained simultaneously on the full heterogeneous cohort.
+Left: mean reward.
+Right: mean episode length.
 Shaded regions are standard deviation across 5 seeds.

 BibTeX